 Related Post: What Are Royalties?
 Learn And See How I've Gotten Paid

 Yes, you can and should be a songwriter and a publisher!
-The process to create the publishing company was faster and easier than I thought it would be.
+The process of creating the publishing company was faster and easier than I thought it would be.

 Make sure you come up with a name that is not currently being used.
 You can check names against Google or even the publishing companies listed on the PRO you are signed up with as a writer.

-There are many \ companies that assist with the process of register a new business online, but you can fill out the paperwork and register your business directly with the Secretary of State according to your state laws.
+Many companies assist with the process of registering a new business online.
+Still, you can fill out the paperwork and register your business directly with the Secretary of State according to your state laws.

-In order to collect money as a business entity, you will need to open a business account with a trusted bank.
+To collect money as a business entity, you will need to open a business account with a trusted bank.
 I recommend using a credit union or bank with low fees, especially if you don't foresee much movement happening in the near future for your publishing company.

 The next step is to apply to ASCAP, BMI, or SESAC as a publisher.
-ASCAP currently allows you to start an application as a writer and publisher if you have not yet started a writer account, or if a previous membership you had with another company has ended.
+ASCAP currently allows you to start an application as a writer and publisher if you have not yet started a writer account or if a previous membership you had with another company has ended.

-Consider signing up to The MLC, The Harry Fox Agency, and Music Reports in order to get royalties from mechanical licenses issued for streams, downloads, and physical copies of your music.
+Consider signing up to The MLC, The Harry Fox Agency, and Music Reports to get royalties from mechanical licenses issued for streams, downloads, and physical copies of your music.

 As a publisher, it will serve you well to be proactive and look for placement opportunities for your songs by building connections in the music industry.
 If you want to just collect that extra money and keep your focus on the music creation process, you can do so.

 Related Post: How To Get Placements In Music

-For starting an LLC business, your starting cost will be between $50 and $400 depending on what state your business is opened and what company you use to help you register.
+For starting an LLC business, your starting cost will be between $50 and $400, depending on what state your business is opened in and what company you use to help you register.

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.